 - Staff training/Guidance all staff are trained in the implementing of the policy in a consistent and fair manner.
-There are refresher sessions to ensure that the message remains the same and that standards are maintained. - The Hoo Habits of a Successful Behaviour Curriculum.Pupils Guide- pupils receive the expectations of the Academy in a handbook - Pupils and Parents receive detailed guidance in relation to the Academy expectations, via communication home.
-Pupils receive an assembly to all pupils outlining the expectations around behaviour and conduct. - Standardised Displays classrooms and corridor displays ensure that pupils are constantly reminded of what the academy expectations are. - Form-Time/PSHRE Pupils are communicated to with regards to Traditional British Values, high expectations within and outside of the Academy and their responsibilities in relation to the Pupil Code of Conduct - Assemblies are used as an opportunity to reinforce high expectations of behaviour and conduct.
-Assemblies are also used to address any particular issues that may arise within the academy. - Home/Academy Agreement Pupil Code of Conduct This is signed by all pupils and parents before they join the academy and reinforces the expectations of the academy. - Parental meetings/phone calls are used to ensure a collaborative approach is utilised between the Academy and parent/carers
+There are refresher sessions to ensure that the message is consistent and that standards are maintained. - The Hoo Habits of a Successful Behaviour Curriculum- pupils will receive an induction at the beginning of the academic year, as well as ongoing once per fortnightly form sessions inline with this curriculum - Parents receive detailed guidance in relation to the Academy expectations, via communication home.
+Parents receive a copy of the Behaviour and Attitudes Policy, as well as regular communication regarding the policy should any updates be made. - Standardised Displays classrooms and corridor displays ensure that pupils are constantly reminded of what the academy expectations are. - Form-Time/PSHRE Pupils are communicated to with regards to Traditional British Values, high expectations within and outside of the Academy and their responsibilities in relation to the Pupil Code of Conduct. - Assemblies are used as an opportunity to reinforce high expectations of behaviour and conduct.
+Assemblies are also used to address any particular issues that may arise within the academy. - Home/Academy Agreement This is signed by all pupils and parents before they join the academy and reinforces the expectations of the academy.

-- Reintegration Meetings After an exclusion the Behaviour policy and any pupil specific interventions or adjustments are discussed with the pupil and parents - Termly newsletters are used by the Principal to celebrate pupils work and achievement both within and outside of the academy, as well as communicate any items that need to be brought to the attention of parents and carers
+- Parental meetings/phone calls are used to ensure a collaborative approach is utilised between the Academy and parent/carers - Reintegration Meetings After a suspension, the Behaviour policy and any pupil specific interventions or adjustments are discussed with the pupil and parents - Termly newsletters are used by the Principal to celebrate pupils work and achievement both within and outside of the academy, as well as communicate any items that need to be brought to the attention of parents and carers - Behaviour curriculum A bespoke intervention delivered through small groups and classes to focus on the improvement and understanding of the impact of a student's behaviour.